Chapter 3 A (brief) introduction to R

 3.4.2 Data frames

 Other common R data structures include matrices, lists and data frames.
-The data frame is the most commonly used structure for tabular data and will be familiar to those of you with experience in Microsoft Excel.
-Here is an example data frame, which is created by combining four existing vectors of the same length (name
+The data frame is the most commonly used structure for tabular data and will be familiar to you, as this similiar in structure to a Microsoft Excel spreadsheet (containing rows and columns of data).
+Here is an example data frame, which is created by combining four existing vectors of the same length (name, height, nationality, bereft_of_life):

 # Create numeric, character and logical vectors